typescript-eslint/typescript-eslint/docs/linting/Typed_Linting.md

 ### I get errors telling me "The file must be included in at least one of the projects provided"

 You're using an outdated version of `@typescript-eslint/parser`.
-Update to the latest version to see a more informative version of this error message, explained [Troubleshooting and FAQs](./TROUBLESHOOTING.md##i-get-errors-telling-me-eslint-was-configured-to-run--however-that-tsconfig-does-not--none-of-those-tsconfigs-include-this-file).
+Update to the latest version to see a more informative version of this error message, explained in our [Troubleshooting and FAQs page](./Troubleshooting.md#i-get-errors-telling-me-eslint-was-configured-to-run--however-that-tsconfig-does-not--none-of-those-tsconfigs-include-this-file).

 ## Troubleshooting

-If you're having problems getting this working, please have a look at our [Troubleshooting FAQ](./TROUBLESHOOTING.md).
+If you're having problems getting this working, please have a look at our [Troubleshooting and FAQs page](./Troubleshooting.md).